topoftheyear/Byte-le-Royale-2019/sphinx/ship_upgrades.md

 # Ship Upgrades

+Your ship has the potential to gain upgrades through modules.
+These modules can upgrade different facets of the ship and can help your ship perform to the best of its capabilities.

+Your ship will only have access to 4 total slots, and the unlock cost will increase per slot, so choose your modules wisely.

 ## List of Upgrades

 There are 7 different upgrades a ship can have:
 * `Hull Strength` - How much damage you can take
 * `Engine Speed` - How fast your ship moves in one action